AdobeDocs/experience-manager-64.en/help/assets/touch-ui-asset-insights.md

 For Assets Insights to capture usage statistics for assets from a website, you must include the embed code for the asset in the website code.

-To let Asset Insights display usage statistics for assets, first configure the feature to fetch reporting data from Adobe Analytics.
+To let Asset Insights display usage statistics for assets, first configure the feature to fetch reporting data from [!DNL Adobe Analytics].
 For details, see [Configure Asset Insights](touch-ui-configuring-asset-insights.md).

 >[!NOTE]
 >
 >Insights are supported and provided only for images.

-## Viewing statistics for an asset {#viewing-statistics-for-an-asset}
+## View statistics for an asset {#viewing-statistics-for-an-asset}

 You can view the Asset Insights scores from the metadata page.